MigOpsRepos/pg_dbms_job/README.md

 This extension consist in a SQL script to create all the objects related to its operation and a daemon that must be run attached to the database where job are defined.
 The daemon is responsible to execute the queued asynchronous jobs and the scheduled ones.
 It should be running on the same host or both host should have the same time synchronization source.

+The number of job that can be executed at the same time is limited to 1000.

 ## Installation

 There is no special requirement to run this extension but your PostgreSQL version must support extensions (>= 9.1) and Perl must be available as well as the DBI and DBD::Pg Perl modules.
 If your distribution doesn't include these Perl modules you can always install them using CPAN: